jonathanlewell/modernthaifood/site/content/shop/thai-cooking-class.md

 +++
-title = "Book a Thai Cooking Class" date = "2018-03-21" description = "Learn how to cook a full meal in Colchester, Essex with Oi Cheepchaiissara." draft = false featured_image= "/img/oi-cooking-1.jpg"
+title= "Book a Thai Cooking Class" date= 2018-02-15 description= "Learn how to cook a full meal in Colchester, Essex with Oi Cheepchaiissara." draft= false featured_image= "/img/oi-cooking-1.jpg"
 +++